Yuangang-Pan/Yuangang-Pan.github.io/about.md

 - I has authored or co-authored papers in various top journals, such as JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TKDE, IEEE TIFS, MLJ and ACM TOIS.
 My research interests include Robust Ranking Aggregation, Deep Clustering and Deep Generative Learning.
 For more information about me, please browse the [README](https://www.linkedin.com/in/pan-yuangang-84bb71123/) file.

-# News
+# Recent News
-- I have one paper accepted by IEEE TPAMI (IF 24.314).
+- Aug 2023, I was invited to serve as PC for ICLR 2023.
-- I have one paper accepted by TNNLS (IF: 14.225).
+- Jun 2023, I have one paper accepted by IEEE TPAMI (IF 24.314).
-- I was invited to serve as PC for ICLR 2023.
+- May 2023, I have one paper accepted by TNNLS (IF: 14.225).
-- I was invited to serve as SPC for AAAI 2024.
+- May 2023, I was invited to serve as SPC for AAAI 2024.